feed-mob/geolite2_city/README.md

 The version scheme for this gem reflects the date of the embedded MaxMind database, e.g. version `2018.08.07`.
 We may add another position for any maintenance releases, e.g. `2018.08.07.1`.

+Please be aware that this is a relatively large gem due to the embedded database.
+At the time of writing, it's about 65 MB.

 ## Usage